ARMatthias/cse15l-lab-reports/Wk5-LinuxCommand.md

 written_2/travel_guides/berlitz1/HistoryEdinburgh.txt-        the English by William of Douglas.
 The young David II returned from written_2/travel_guides/berlitz1/HistoryEdinburgh.txt-        exile in France and made it his principal royal residence, building a
 ```
-instead of the same search result without the exmpanded context, which looks like this
+instead of the same search result without the expanded context, which looks like this
 ```
 written_2/travel_guides/berlitz1/HistoryEdinburgh.txt:        occupied several times by English garrisons.
 In 1341 it was taken from
 ```

-Similarly, a client could be searching for an article-length exerpt including the topic 'soccer'.
+Similarly, a client could be searching for an article-length excerpt including the topic 'soccer'.
 A search for this with a context of 4 could look like this:
 ```
 grep -C 5 'soccer' written_2/travel_guides/berlitz*/*.txt